tagsrock/En.CatLib.io/src/v1/detail/stl/quicklist.md

 ## Quick list

-> This article is translated by machine
+> This article is translated by machine , I would like to participate in [manual translation](https://github.com/catlib/en.catlib.io/blob/master/src/v1/detail/stl/quicklist.md)

 Quick list sorted by insert order.
 You can add an element to the list of head (left) or tail (right).